hapax/hapax.github.io/assets/chance.md

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">
-The pips do create a bias unless they are drilled, then filled with black paint of the same density as the dice material.
-This is standard procedure for "precision" dice used at casinos or by professional gamblers.
+The pips do create a bias unless they are drilled, then filled with black paint of the same density as the dice.
+This is standard practice for "precision" dice used at casinos.
 </p></div>

 <div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum"